Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 This balance is achieved by adjusting the maximum allowed bandwidth MAX_BW ({{maxbw}}) which limits the bandwidth usage by SRT.
-The MAX_BW value is used by the live congestion control (LiveCC) module to calculate the minimum interval between consecutive sent packets PKT_SND_PERIOD.
+The MAX_BW value is used by the Live Congestion Control (LiveCC) module to calculate the minimum interval between consecutive sent packets PKT_SND_PERIOD.
 In principle, the space between packets determines where retransmissions can be inserted, and the overhead represents the